-- Email providers may scan their users’ emails, which can be a compromise of privacy (See: Google fights for right to read your private emails)
+- Email providers may scan their users’ emails, which can be a compromise of privacy (See: Google allows third parties to read your private emails).

 - Thorough investigations of incidents and breaches are more complex and costly; in some cases nearly impossible.

 - The use of personal email accounts to send, receive and/or store certain types of information may be against the law.

 - Employees can keep secrets from the organization.
 See Stengart vs. Loving Care:

 - “Stengart v.
 Loving Care Agency, Inc., 990 A.2d 650 (2010) was a New Jersey Supreme Court case that provided guidance to employees as to what extent they may expect privacy and confidentiality in personal e-mails composed on company-owned computers.
 Through its decision, the court ruled on two key issues which concluded that there should be a “reasonable” expectation of privacy in personal e-mails on company computers, and that attorney–client communication privileges and privacy should not be violated.”